dunstall/wombat/README.md

   * The response is routed to a responder stage that writes the response to the client.
 * Client coordination using ZooKeeper

-The broker is written in C++ and the client in Golang.
+The broker is written in C++ and the client in Golang, where each is split into multiple modules.

 ## In Progresss